-- Increased packaging of items increases food costs, therefore packaging is a consideration (e.g.-individually packaged string cheeses are more expensive than bulk cheeses). - d.
-Pricing criteria is evaluated using either the manufacturer's suggested retail price or by a survey of retail prices in Utah at the option of the state office. - e.
-The state office may choose not to allow submitted food items if the manufacturer suggested retail price exceeds the current Not to Exceed (NTE) price of similar items. - f.
-Due to funding and at the state's discretion Utah WIC may discontinue national brands and only authorize store brand/private label options at any time.
+- d.c.
+Pricing criteria is evaluated using either the manufacturer's suggested retail price or by a survey of retail prices in Utah at the option of the state office. - e.d.
+The state office may choose not to allow submitted food items if the manufacturer suggested retail price exceeds the current Not to Exceed (NTE) price of similar items. - f.e.
+Due to funding and at the state's discretion Utah WIC may discontinue national-brands and only authorize store brand/private label options at any time.

-XX.
+XX.XXV.
 Availability

 - a.
 WIC products must meet at least a 70% distribution and availability rate at authorized WIC Vendors throughout the state for all brand name food items. - b.
-Items that are private label must be stocked by 70% of the stores affiliated with the specific brands. - c.
-Exceptions - i.
+Items that are private label must be stocked by 70% of the stores affiliated with the specific brands.

+c.
+Exceptions

+- i.
 Products needed for a homeless food package. - ii.
 Specific nutrition risk factor. - iii.
 Special food products. - iv.
 Special conditions due to unsanitary water. - v.
 Participants who have low comprehension of preparing food items or formula. - vi.
 Items needed to serve WIC participants in an expedient manner.

-XXI.
+XXI.XXVI.
 Client Preference

 - a.
 In an effort to keep the quantity of authorized foods manageable by the state, the state office reserves the right to determine limits on how many products to authorize in each food category. - b.
-After products that have been submitted by the manufacturer for consideration have been evaluated by the state, and have been determined to meet the nutrition, cost and availability criteria, client preference will be considered in determining which products to authorize.
+After products that have been submitted by the manufacturer for consideration have been evaluated by the state, and have been determined to meet the nutrition, cost and availability criteria, client preference will be considered in determining which products to authorize. - c.

-c.
 Client preference will be determined through the use of surveys or other objective means.

-XXII.
+XXII.XXVII.
 Utah WIC Program Shopping Guide.

 - a.
-Pictorially shows the foods authorized by the Utah WIC program. - b.
-Is given to all WIC participants to help them know which foods are WIC approved. - c.
-Is an aid to assist clients in identifying and purchasing WIC-approved foods. - d.
-The state office will notify manufacturers, for whom contact information is on file in the state office, in December of each year regarding the application process for foods to be approved for the Utah WIC Program Shopping Guide The Shopping Guide will be updated every year. - e.
-The deadline for manufacturers to submit nutrient content information, using USDA spreadsheets, price, and distribution data to the state office is March 31 of each year.
-This information must be submitted for all foods including new foods that have not been previously approved/authorized and foods that have been previously approved. - f.
+Pictorially showsOutlines the foods authorized by the Utah WIC program. - b.
+Is given to all WIC participants to help them know which foods are WICapprovedallowed. - c.
+Is an aid to assist clients participants in identifying and purchasing WICapproved allowed foods. - d.
+The state office will notify manufacturers, for whom contact information is on file in the state office, in December of each year regarding the application process for foods to be approved for the Utah WIC Program Shopping Guide.
+The Shopping Guide will be updated every year. - e.
+The deadline for manufacturers to submit nutrient content information, using USDA spreadsheetsRegulatory Requirements for WIC-Eligible Foods, price, and distribution data to the state office is March 31 of each year, unless otherwise specified.
+This information must be submitted for all foods including new foods that have not been previously approved/authorizedallowed and foods that have been previously approved. - f.
 The state office will review all manufacturer applications for nutrient content requirements, established by USDA; price and distribution data; and client preference from April 1 through June 30 of each year. - g.
-The state office will notify manufacturers of the foods that will be authorized by August 1 of each year to be published in the Utah WIC Program Shopping Guide, effective October 1. - h.
-A new store/grocery chain with its own private label food products can submit their food applications at the time of authorization to become a Utah WIC Vendor. - Price, distribution criteria, and the application deadline may be waived for new food products that must be made available to meet the WIC participants' needs.
+The state office will notify manufacturers of the foods that will be authorized by August 1 of each year to be published in the Utah WIC Program Shopping Guide, effective October 1 of each year. - h.
+A new store/grocery chainvendor with its own private label food products can submit their food applications at the time of authorization to become a Utah WIC Vendor. - i.
+Price, distribution criteria, and the application deadline may be waived for new food products that must be made available to meet the WIC participants' needs.